oelmekki/tiktoken-cli/README.md

-If you play with openAI's GPT API, you probably encounter one annoying problem : your prompt is allowed a given amount of tokens, you have no idea how those tokens are counted, and you only know it was too much when the api replies with an error, which is seriously annoying (and slow).
+If you play with openAI's GPT API, you probably encounter one annoying problem : your prompt is allowed a given amount of tokens, you have no idea how those tokens are counted, and you only know it was too much when the API replies with an error, which is seriously annoying (and slow).

 OpenAI published its [tiktoken](https://github.com/openai/tiktoken) token counting library to solve that, which helps a lot!
 If you're writing a